-If you want to perform periodic technical inspections of motor vehicles (Algemeen Periodieke Keuring, APK) in the Netherlands, your company has to be recognised by the Recognition and Supervision Unit of the Netherlands Vehicle Authority (RDW).
-Together with your application, you must submit:
+If you want to perform periodic technical inspections of motor vehicles (Algemeen Periodieke Keuring, APK) in the Netherlands, your company has to be recognised by the Netherlands Vehicle Authority (RDW).
+Only a recognised APK inspector (APK-keurmeester) may perform this inspection.

-- copies of test certificates for particular equipment, such as the soot meter, the oil temperature meter and the exhaust tester;
+- you have valid test certificates for the necessary equipment, such as the soot meter, the oil temperature meter and the exhaust tester;

 - a description of the vehicle fleet (where applicable).

 An APK inspector is someone within your company who’s approved to carry out APK tests.
 To become an APK inspector, this person needs to have a valid Dutch APK diploma.
+This APK inspector licence must be renewed every 2 years.
 Please find more information on the IBKI website (in Dutch).
 IBKI is responsible for the APK exams.

-When testing vehicles, you have to oblige certain rules and testing requirements.
-Extensive information on this topic can be found on the APK regulations website (RDW).
+When testing vehicles, you have to oblige with certain rules and testing requirements.
+Extensive information on this topic can be found on the APK regulations website (in Dutch).